ibm-cloud-docs/containers/cs_users.md

 {: tip}

 **Can I create custom roles or cluster roles?**
-The `view`, `edit`, `admin` and `cluster-admin` cluster roles are predefined roles that are automatically created when you assign a user the corresponding {{site.data.keyword.cloud_notm}} IAM service role.
+The `view`, `edit`, `admin`, and `cluster-admin` cluster roles are predefined roles that are automatically created when you assign a user the corresponding {{site.data.keyword.cloud_notm}} IAM service role.
 To grant other Kubernetes permissions, you can [create custom RBAC permissions](#rbac).
 Custom RBAC roles are in addition to and do not change or override any RBAC roles that you might have assigned with service access roles.
 Note that to create custom RBAC permissions, you must have the IAM **Manager** service access role that gives you the `cluster-admin` Kubernetes RBAC role.
-The other users, however, do not need an IAM service access role if you manage your own custom Kubernetes RBAC roles.
+However, the other users do not need an IAM service access role if you manage your own custom Kubernetes RBAC roles.

 Making your own custom RBAC policies?
 Be sure not to edit the existing IBM role bindings that are in the cluster, or name new role bindings with the same name.
 Any changes to IBM-provided RBAC role bindings are overwritten periodically.
 Instead, create your own role bindings.
 {: tip}